jayasimha27/Kafka-Stream-Drools/README.md

 The application itself can be run by following the

 1. Create the topics inputTopic and outputTopic (or change config.properties within the project before building it).
-2. Build the kafka-streams-drools project with mvn clean install, move the resulting fat JAR onto a node within the cluster, and then run it with java -cp kafka-streams-drools-0.0.1-SNAPSHOT-jar-with-dependencies.jar uk.co.hadoopathome.kafkastreams.KafkaStreamsDroolsMain.
+2. Build the kafka-streams-drools project with mvn clean install, move the resulting fat JAR onto a node within the cluster, and then run it with java -cp kafka-streams-drools-0.0.1-SNAPSHOT-jar-with-dependencies.jar com.poc.kafkastreams.KafkaStreamsDroolsMain.
 Do this step instead of executing the ./bin/kafka-run-class command.

 If a Kafka environment is already present, only follow step 2.